contao/docs/docs/manual/site-structure/pages-as-central-elements/_index.en.md

 that is on that page.

-Think of a website as a TV show for which editors create different content and at the end of the show, an editor-in-chief decides which of these contents will be broadcast.
+Think of a website as a TV show for which editors create different content and at the end of the show, an editor-in-chief decides which of these pieces of contents will be broadcast.
 The other contributions were created, but never find their way into your living room.
 It works just the same in Contao: You can create as much content as you want in the back end but it will never appear on your website unless it is linked to a page (show).

 ## Hierarchical arrangement